krisztin/cuddly-wixen/_case_studies/dogsinbox.md

 layout: portfolio
 title: Dogs in your inbox
 img: assets/img/doginbox-hp-pur.jpg
-excerpt: "Making the search for a dog to adopt easier, where everyone wins: the adopters (users), the shelter (business) and most importantly the dogs (good boys and girls)."
+excerpt: "<p>Making the search for a dog to adopt easier, where everyone wins: the adopters (users), the shelter (business) and most importantly the dogs (good boys and girls).</p>"
 ---

 ## Website